carpentries-incubator/SDC-BIDS-fMRI/episodes/04-integrating_functional_data.md

 >Resampling is a method of interpolating in between data-points.
 When we stretch an image we need to figure out what goes in the spaces that are created via stretching - resampling does just that.
 In fact, resizing any type of image is actually just resampling to new dimensions.
 {: .callout}

-Let's resampling some MRI data using nilearn:
+Let's resampling some MRI data using nilearn.

+**Goal**: Match the dimensions of the structural image to that of the functional image

 ~~~
-#Files we'll be using (Notice that we're using _space-MNI..._ which means they are normalized brains)
+# Files we'll be using (Notice that we're using _space-MNI...
+# which means they are normalized brains)
-T1_mni = T1w_files[1].path
+T1_mni = T1w_files[0]
 T1_mni_img = nimg.load_img(T1_mni)
 ~~~
 {: .language-python}